-Millions of people globally suffer from seasonal allergies, which are referred to as hay fever or allergic rhinitis.
-These allergies are caused when the body’s immune system responds to allergens in the air during certain seasons.
-While some people identify allergies with spring as well as pollen, others may suffer from them in the winter or at different times of the year.
+Millions of people globally suffer from seasonal allergies, also known as hay fever or seasonal allergic rhinitis.
+These allergies occur when the body’s immune system responds to airborne allergens during specific times of the year.
+While some people identify allergies with spring and pollen, others may suffer from them in the winter or at different times of the year.

-In this detailed blog article, we will look into seasonal allergies, including symptoms, causes, and treatment choices.
-We’ll also look at the fascinating relationship between weather as well as allergy symptoms, putting light on several lesser-known winter allergens.
+In this detailed blog article, we will explore seasonal allergies, including symptoms, causes, and treatment options.
+We’ll also look at the fascinating relationship between weather and allergy symptoms, highlighting several lesser-known winter allergens.

 What Are Seasonal Allergies?